![]() |

 - tendre une carotte à quelqu’un – to offer someone a carrot, dangle a carrot in front of someone

-Of course, that’s not to say that the expressions are positive, just that the carotte itself represents something good, even if its purpose within the phrase is nefarious.
+Of course, that’s not to say that the expressions are necessarily positive, just that the carotte itself represents something good, even if its purpose within the phrase is nefarious.

 Related lessons